Skip to main content

 Supporting Endogenous Production and Managing Estrogen

 Maintaining the body’s inherent capacity for hormone production, even while supplementing, is a key consideration.
 Gonadorelin, administered via subcutaneous injections twice weekly, serves this purpose.
-This peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn encourages the testes to continue their natural and maintain fertility.
+This peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn encourages the testes to continue their natural testosterone production and maintain fertility.
 This approach helps preserve testicular size and function, which can sometimes diminish with exogenous testosterone use alone.

 Another vital component of a comprehensive recalibration protocol involves managing estrogen levels.
 Testosterone can convert into estrogen through a process called aromatization, particularly in adipose tissue.
 Elevated estrogen levels in men can lead to undesirable effects such as fluid retention, mood fluctuations, and breast tissue sensitivity.